Hypsicles

+Arabic translation of Hypsicles (AD 1783/4), Kitāb Isqilawus fī maṭāli‘ ('Book of Hypsicles on Rising Times', called Anaphoricus in the West).

 Hypsicles (Ὑψικλῆς; c.
 190 – c.
 120 BCE) was an ancient Greek mathematician and astronomer known for authoring On Ascensions (Ἀναφορικός) and possibly the Book XIV of Euclid's Elements.
 Hypsicles lived in Alexandria.

 Life and work

 Although little is known about the life of Hypsicles, it is believed that he authored the astronomical work On Ascensions.
 The mathematician Diophantus of Alexandria noted on a definition of polygonal numbers, due to Hypsicles:

 If there are as many numbers as we please beginning from 1 and increasing by the same common difference, then, when the common difference is 1, the sum of all the numbers is a triangular number; when 2 a square; when 3, a pentagonal number [and so on].
 And the number of angles is called after the number which exceeds the common difference by 2, and the side after the number of terms including 1.

 On Ascensions

 In On Ascensions (Ἀναφορικός and sometimes translated On Rising Times), Hypsicles proves a number of propositions on arithmetical progressions and uses the results to calculate approximate values for the times required for the signs of the zodiac to rise above the horizon.
 It is thought that this is the work from which the division of the circle into 360 parts may have been adopted since it divides the day into 360 parts, a division possibly suggested by Babylonian astronomy, although this is mere speculation and no actual evidence is found to support this.
 Heath 1921 notes, "The earliest extant Greek book in which the division of the circle into 360 degrees appears".

 This work by Hypsicles is believed to represent the earliest extant Greek text to use the Babylonian division of the zodiac into 12 signs of 30 degrees each.